Multi-Window & Window Management

 Window Instance Methods

-const win = Window("My Window", 600, 400);
+const win = Window("My Window", 600, 400)

-win.setBody(widget); // Set the root widget
+win.setBody(Text("Hello")) // Set the root widget

-win.show(); // Show the window
+win.show() // Show the window

-win.hide(); // Hide without destroying
+win.hide() // Hide without destroying

-win.onFocusLost(() => { // Called when window loses focus
+win.onFocusLost(() => { // Callback when the window loses focus

 App Window Properties

-The main App({}) config object supports several window properties for building launcher-style, overlay, or utility apps:
+The main App({}) config object accepts the same window properties for

 App({